quantiota/SKA-quantitative-finance/README.md

 ---

-## License and Contribution
+## License Notice

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This repository and its contents (including SQL queries, figures, and explanations) are licensed under a **Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License**.

+No redistribution, reproduction, or modification is permitted without prior written permission from **Bouarfa Mahi | Quantiota**.

 ---